Have you wished for an Adult ADHD Relationships Support group—open to the public and on this blog? Here it is!

-If you’ve ever wished for an Adult ADHD Relationships Discussion-Support group, here it is!
-I’m happy to bring to you the first post in the You, Me, and ADHD online book club: this post based on the book’s Introduction.
+Welcome to the first post in the You, Me, and ADHD online book club: it is based on the book’s Introduction.
 Every two weeks, I will post an essay based on a subsequent chapter in my first book, Is It You, Me, or Adult A.D.D.?
 And I welcome you to join in.

-If you’re wondering why “A.D.D.” in the title and yet “ADHD” as the book-club name, here’s the story: When the book came out in 2008, the public largely knew only “ADD”.
-In their minds, the hyperactive type was “ADHD.”
+Side note: Are you wondering why I used the A.D.D. in the title but the book-club name uses “ADHD”?
+Here’s the story: When the book came out in 2008, the public largely knew only “ADD”.
+In their minds, the hyperactive type was ADHD.
 The evolving term has created confusion.
-So, I went with the term that I hoped would cause the least confusion.
+So, I went with the term that, at the time, would cause the least confusion.
 Just to be clear: ADHD is the official term now for all presentations of ADHD, hyperactive, inattentive and combined.

-Kicking off the discussion with her personal reaction to each chapter is my friend Taylor J. She’s an insightfully honest writer who both has ADHD and is married to a man with ADHD—both diagnosed later in life.
-Therefore, she has perspectives on ADHD-relationship issue from many angles.
-They are parents to four young children.
 After she shares her own reactions to each chapter, Taylor invites you to join in by offering some discussion points.
-I hope you will join in, to receive support for yourself and to educate the public on these issues.
+I hope you will participate—both to receive support for yourself and to educate the public on these issues.

 Introduction: “You, Me, and ADHD” Book Club